perldude/perldude/README.md

 I like cloud computing but haven't had much professional experience with it.
-As a developer, I like that I can just use a message queue or a NoSQL database, rather than having to convince my employer to use one and having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
+As a developer, I like that I can just use a message queue or a NoSQL database, rather than having to convince my employer to start using one and then having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
 Love containers and the whole cloud architecture thing.
 In between projects, I am going to try working on [an AWS project](https://github.com/perldude/squarsh)